ashorb/jpaint/README.md

 ### **GitHub link:** https://github.com/ashorb/jpaint

+### **Check-in 2:**
+-Required features working.
+Can draw rectangle, ellipses, and triangles of all three shading types.
+ Can select and move single/multiple shapes and can undo/redo move.

 ### **Check-in 1:**
 -Required features working.
 Can draw rectangles from all directions and can undo/redo.

 ### **Design patterns used:**